AppGharage/Curriculum/docs/core/README.md

 # Core Track <Badge text="Under Construction" type="warn"/>
 ::: tip
-You are required to know these, irrespective of the track you choose; as they are the core of programming.
+You are required to know these, irrespective of the track you choose; as they are at the core of programming.
 :::